 Born Henriette Théodora Markovitch, Dora Maar grew up between Argentina and Paris and studied decorative arts and painting before switching her focus to photography.
 In doing so, Maar became part of a generation of women who seized the new professional opportunities offered by advertising and the illustrated press.
-Tate Modern’s exhibition will open with the most important examples of these commissioned works.
+Tate Modern’s exhibition opens with the most important examples of these commissioned works.
 Around 1931, Maar set up a studio with film set designer Pierre Kéfer specialising in portraiture, fashion photography and advertising.
-Works such as Untitled (Les années vous guettent) c.1935 – believed to be an advertising project for face cream that Maar made by overlaying two negatives – will reveal Maar’s innovative approach to constructing images through staging, photomontage and collage.
-Striking nude studies such as that of famed model Assia Granatouroff will also reveal how women photographers like Maar were beginning to infiltrate relatively taboo genres such as erotica and nude photography.
+Works such as The years lie in wait for you c.1935 – believed to be an advertising project for face cream that Maar made by overlaying two negatives – reveal Maar’s innovative approach to constructing images through staging, photomontage and collage.
+Striking nude studies such as that of famed model Assia Granatouroff also reveal how women photographers like Maar were beginning to infiltrate relatively taboo genres such as erotica and nude photography.

-After the Second World War, Maar began dividing her time between Paris and the South of France.
-During this period, she explored diverse subject matter and styles before focusing on gestural, abstract paintings of the landscape surrounding her home.
+After the Second World War, Maar divided her time between Paris and the South of France.
+She explored diverse subject matter and styles before focusing on gestural, abstract paintings of the landscape surrounding her home.
 Though these works were exhibited to acclaim in London and Paris into the 1950s, Maar gradually withdrew from artistic circles.
 As a result, the second half of her life became shrouded in mystery and speculation.
-The exhibition will reunite over 20 works from this little-known – yet remarkably prolific – period.
+The exhibition reunites over 20 works from this little-known – yet remarkably prolific – period.
 Dora Maar concludes with a substantial group of camera-less photographs that she made in the 1980s when, four decades after all but abandoning the medium, Maar returned to her darkroom.

 Dora Maar is curated by Karolina Ziebinska-Lewandowska, Curator, Centre Pompidou, Paris, Damarice Amao, Assistant Curator, Centre Pompidou, Paris and Amanda Maddox, Associate Curator, the J. Paul Getty Museum, Los Angeles with Emma Lewis, Assistant Curator, Tate Modern.
 The Tate Modern presentation is curated by Emma Lewis, Assistant Curator with Emma Jones, Curatorial Assistant, Tate Modern.